MitulAgg/SimpleMultithreader/README.md

 # SimpleMultithreader

+How to Run:

+type "make" in linux shell

+type "./vector" and "./matrix"

 Using Multithreading with Ease

 The first thing the library needs to do is include the headers it needs like pthread. # 1. #include // h for thread management # 2. #include // functional for passing callable function # 3. #include // vector for thread handles and args # 4. #include // chrono for execution time measurement # 5. #include // iostream for logging These headers form the basis of the library’s powerful and reusable multithreading features.